ahuva12/ctf-writeups/README.md

 Writeups are organized by challenge category, such as:

--Binary Exploitation
+- Binary Exploitation
--Reverse Engineering
+- Reverse Engineering

 Each challenge directory typically includes:

-writeup.md – a detailed explanation of the solution
+- writeup.md - a detailed explanation of the solution

-screenshots/ – relevant screenshots from the analysis process
+- screenshots/ - relevant screenshots from the analysis process

 More challenges and categories will be added as I continue learning and solving new CTFs.